Introduction to Irrigation Controllers, Manifolds, and Valves

 Once you have delved into the world of irrigation it will not be long before you begin to expand your system to include other aspects of irrigation.
 Once your project has grown to a certain size you will find the need to zone your system.
 Zoning a system is most often done for several reasons, among them: the flow rate of the water supply cannot keep up with the demand of the emitters, different plants and landscaping have differing hydration needs, the property is large and needs to be divided, or a combination of all of the above.
 That’s where manifolds and valves come in.

-The following article is meant as an introduction to these concepts and is by no means a comprehensive training guide that includes everything one needs to know in order to setup an automatic valve system.
+The following article is meant as an introduction to these concepts and is by no means a comprehensive training guide that includes everything one needs to know in order to set up an automatic valve system.
 The ideas presented here are meant to introduce the basic concepts to the avid DIY’er and create a foundation from which to build.

-A manifold and valve system starts with a controller.
+A manifold and valve system start with a controller.
 Think of it as the brain of the system.
 The controller is similar to a timer in that it opens valves at specific programmed times and durations, however unlike common hose end timers the controller does not have its own valve.
-Controllers are connected to the valves by running wire from the controller to the valve itself.
+Controllers are connected to the valves by running a wire from the controller to the valve itself.

 Controllers can be either AC or DC.
 AC controllers are not compatible with DC valves and vice versa.
 This means if you have a DC controller you will need DC valves.
 Controllers do not attach to a hose or faucet.
 They are typically mounted on a wall inside or outside.
-Some must be hardwired directly into the electricity, some come with an external transformer that can be plugged into a wall outlet and some are battery operated.
+Some must be hardwired directly into the electricity, some come with an external transformer that can be plugged into a wall outlet and some are battery-operated.

 You can see a list of available controllers here: Irrigation Controllers.

 Manifold: noun: a pipe or chamber branching into several openings.
-As the definition suggests, an irrigation manifold is a pipe that branches into several openings, in this case to deliver water to multiple irrigation valves.
+As the definition suggests, an irrigation manifold is a pipe that branches into several openings, in this case, to deliver water to multiple irrigation valves.
 The manifold is typically fed by pipe or tubing that is tapped directly into the house’s water supply, but it is also possible to supply it by a faucet or hose connection.

 Manifolds come in many different sizes depending on how many valves and zones are needed.
 The one pictured above is for a two-zone system, but options exist for much larger setups.
 We offer Manifold Kits for up to six zones.
 Thanks to products like PVC-Lock it is now easier than ever for the homeowner to assemble their own manifold system.